Criminal Justice (CJ)

 For class offerings for a specific term, refer to the Schedule of Classes

 CJ 500.
-Crime and Criminal Justice in the Cinema3 Units
+Crime and Criminal Justice in Film3 Units

 Prerequisite(s): Senior standing.

-Description: This course examines media representations of the criminal justice system in historical context and with global perspective to show the congruence and disparities between popular film and reality.
+Description: Examines media representations of the criminal justice system within a historical context and global perspective, highlighting the congruence and disparities between popular film and reality.

 For class offerings for a specific term, refer to the Schedule of Classes